mitre/tmnt/docs/source/installing/installation.rst

 Installation proceeds with a local pip install::

   cd tmnt
-  pip install .
+  pip install -e .

 If using a GPU, replace the last line above with ::

-  USE_CUDA=1 pip install .
+  USE_CUDA=1 pip install -e .

 Testing the Installation